Astroua/SCIMES/docs/tutorial.rst

 keyword.
-This keyword forced ``SCIMES`` to keep single leaves in the final cluster catalog, and allow to decomposed some notable clouds (as Monoceros, the Crossbones, and the Scissor) that at this resolution are constituted by a single leaf.
+This keyword forced ``SCIMES`` to keep single leaves in the final cluster catalog, and allow to decomposed some notable clouds (as Monoceros, the Crossbones, and the Scissor) that at this resolution are constituted by a single leaf, therefore erased by default.